PhD Dissertation Defense: Fatima Varzgani

 A Structured Persona Development Methodology for Designing Digital Health Interventions

-Fatima Varzgani’s research interests are design thinking and human computer interaction, especially persona development in healthcare.
+Fatima’s research interests are design thinking and human computer interaction, especially persona development in healthcare.
 Her dissertation focuses on developing a systematic methodology for persona development for designing digital health tools and technologies.
-Her research focuses on using personas for designing two mobile applications for patients with suicide risk.
+This research has resulted in three conference proceedings and two journal publications.